How to legalize a Power of Attorney at the Consulate of Spain in Toronto

 However, if a person doesn’t have the time, resources or inclination to do this, there are agencies that can take care of this for you.

 Whiteside Translations and Legalizations offers this service so as to potentially save you the time and frustration of doing it yourself.
-The turn-around time is five business days at the most.
 Check out the legalization section of our page.
 We have the experience and the know-how of the requirements for Spanish translations and document legalizations to be accepted by the Spanish Consulate.

 Jonathan and Adriana Whiteside